nchopin/particles/docs/source/index.rst

 Welcome to **particles**' documentation!
 ========================================

-This package was developed while writing the following book:
+This package was developed to complement the forthcoming book:

-*A concise introduction to Sequential Monte Carlo* by Nicolas Chopin and Omiros Papaspiliopoulos
+*An introduction to Sequential Monte Carlo*
+- Nicolas Chopin and Omiros Papaspiliopoulos

-The documentation refers sometimes to the book for some theoretical details, but otherwise it is meant to be self-sufficient.
+The documentation refers sometimes to the book for some theoretical details, but otherwise is meant to be self-sufficient.

 To get an overview of what particles can do, we strongly recommend that you have a look at the notebook tutorials first (in the `overview` section).